mossbanay/Psychology-3-4/Glossary.md

 **Acrostics** are words formed by **taking the first letter** from a series of words and stringing them together to form a phrase.
 If trying to remember the letters T A L F, one might construct an acrostic that reads "That's a large flower".

+### Adaptive plasticity
+##### See also developmental plasticity

+Adaptive plasticity occurs duuring recovery from trauma deu to brain injury.

 ### Altered state of consciousness (ASC)
 ##### See also normal waking consciousness